seatonjiang/monolith/README.md

 Modify the configuration files in the `secrets` directory:

-- `mariadb-root-pwd`: MariaDB administrator password (account is `root`)
+- `mariadb-root-pwd`: MariaDB administrator password (username is `root`)
 - `mariadb-user-name`: MariaDB username (default is `user`)
 - `mariadb-user-pwd`: MariaDB user password

-> **Security Tip**: In production environments, be sure to change the default passwords and ensure strong passwords are used.
+> **Tip**: In production environments, be sure to change the default passwords, ensure strong passwords are used, and access with user-level permissions.

 ### Step 4: Build Containers